paulloy/Noumenal-Sky/README.md

 - [Git](https://git-scm.com/) - Used to track website changes.
 - [GitHub](https://github.com/) - This hosted my repository and changes made with Git.

+## Testing

+> **Note on pixelated object images:**
+> Most object images are high quality, but some such as Sedna or Puck are pixelated, as these are the best images available of those objects, and not because I made an error in obtaining small image sizes that are stretched too large.

+### User Stories

+- As I user I want to be able to find the data I want on any object with an easy navigation structure to understand.

+  - The user is provided with a list from which tey can select what type of object they want to view.
+Selecting "Planet" will display a new list of planets and hide the category list as this is no longer needed.
+If they wish to choose some other object category such as "Moons" they can select a button that will return the category list and hide the object list, then select moons and a new list of moons will appear.
+    They can then select a oon such as Phobos which will display a new list they can select.
+If they want to know the mass of Phobos, they can click on "Physical Characteristics" to have a table appear wherein the mass of Phobos is displayed.

+- As a user I want a visually appealing design with high quality images that load quickly.

+  - I had to balance high quality images with loading time, so I carefully choose high quality images for the user and compressed the files so that they could load quickly.

+- As a user with visual impairment, I want a website that I can navigate by keyboard and screen reader.

+  - Each image has an alt attribute for screenreaders.
+Using google developer tools I checked every element that contains text to ensure that the font contrasted well with the background.
+Every interactive element has a role, and name, and can be focused on and selected by clicking, or pressing the enter or space key.

+- As a user, I want to be able to leave feedback to the developer.

+  - The About page contains a conform form that a user may use to contact the developer.

+- As a user I want good feedback from the page so I do not get lost while navigating.

+  - Elements that have been interacted with will usually hide and some other elements will display.

+- As a user I want to learn more about the solar system and the lexicon that astrophysicists use.
+  - Each table can be selected by a user to display more information to the user on the lexicon used.

+### noscript

+Each page contains a noscript element that will display the message "Please enable JavaScript to use this website.
+This can be done in your browser settings" if JavaScript is disabled.
+Once JavaScipt is enabled and a user reloads the page the website will function as intended.

+### Home / Menu

+1. Selecting a #category-list item will hide this list and display #object-list in the menu with a return button.
+1. Selecting the return button will hide the #object-list and display the #cateogry-list.
+1. Selecting an #object-list item will display an image of the object, and the #bottom-container will display containing #info-selection, which will contain a heading with the object name and list.

+### Home / Image

+1. Selecting the icon at the bottom right of the image will display a modal with an enlarged image and article containing the object name and a description of the image.
+1. Selecting the icon at the top right of the modal, or clicking outside the modal will hide the modal.

+### Home / #bottom-container

+1. Selecting "About" will hide #info-selection and display #display-info with trivia on the selected object.
+1. Selecting the return icon will hide #display-info and display #info-selection again.
+1. Selecting an item in #object-list while #display-info is displayed will display #info-selection and hide #display-info.
+1. Selecting "Physical Characteristics," or "orbital Characteristics" will display #display-info with a table on the Orbital or Physical Characteristics of the object.
+1. Selecting a row in #display-info will hide #display-info and display #row-info with the selected row and more information on the row property, value, and unit.
+1. Selecting the return icon will hide #row-info and display #display-info again.
+1. Selecting the hyperlink icon next to the data reference will display a new browser window with the data reference source.
+1. Selecting "Click for full references" will load references.html.
+1. Selecting an item in #object-list while #row-info is displayed will display #info-selection and hide #row-info.

+### Home Responsive Design

+1. At a width of 810px the image will move above the menu with a new border around it.
+It will take up the full screen width.
+The menu will take up the full screen width, and the #bottom-container will take up the full screen width.
+1. At a width of 750px the navbar will hide and a navbar toggle icon will display that a user can select.
+1. Selecting the navbar toggle icon will push the body out of the window to make space for the navbar which will move in from the left side of the window.
+The navbar toggle icon will change from a burger icon into a cross icon.
+1. Selecting the navbar toggle icon again, or clicking outside of the navbar will hide the navbar, move the body back to its original position and change the navbar toggle icon back into a burger icon.
+1. At 400px the footer will display as a column.

+### About / FAQ

+1. Selecting a queston will cause the answer to display below the selected question.
+1. Selecting the question again will cause the answer to hide.

+### About / Contact Us

+1. Selecting send message with empty inputs will display "Please fill in this field." below Name.
+1. Selecting send message with Name filled only will display "Please fill in this field." below Email.
+1. Selecting send message with an email filled without an @ will display "Please include and '@' in the email address."
+1. Selecting send message with an email filled with a@ will display "Please enter a part following '@'. 'a@' is incomplete."
+1. Selecting send message with an empty Your Message will display "Please fill in this field."
+1. Selecting send message with all inputs filled will display a message below the send message button saying "Message Sent."
+The input fields will empty, their background colours will change and they will be disabled.
+The user must reload the page to send a new message.

+### About Responsive Design

+1. At a width of 900px the contact form will hide, the FAQ will take up most the window width and a new button will display above the FAQ called "View Contact."
+1. Selecting view contact will hide the FAQ and display the contact form with a button above it displaying "View FAQ."
+1. Selecting view FAQ will hide the contact form and display the FAQ with the view contact button.

+### References

+1. Clicking a hyperlink icon will display a new browser window with the appropriate source.

+### Validation

+- All CSS was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+- All HTML was validated using [W3C Markup Validation Service](https://validator.w3.org/)
+- All JavaScript was validated using [JSHint](https://jshint.com/)

+All code was validated near the end of the project.
+All errors that were displayed were subsequently fixed; this is displayed in my commits.
+The code was run again through these validators and now pass.

+### Accessibilty

+I used Google Chrome developer tools to check that all text on the website contrasted well with its background.
+All interactive elements are keyboard-focusable and can be selected using the enter or space key on the keyboard.
+Only anchor elements cannot be selected using the space key.
+All interactive elements have a role and name attributed to them.

+### Additional Testing

+[https://search.google.com/test/mobile-friendly](Google Mobile-Friendly Test) - Passed as mobile friendly.

+### Automated testing

+I initially thought that automated testing wasn't needed when I began development, largely due to my inexperience with JavaScript.
+In hindsight I now recognise that test driven development would have sped up production.
+In the future I aim to implement automated testing in all my JavaScript code.
+Especially since I intend to add more content to this website, automated testing will be required as the project will become too large to manually test.
+During manual testing I found errors that occurred due to misspellings I made when creating my json files.
+Automated testing would quicken this process.

+### Bugs

+Sometimes when a table row is selected and #row-info is displayed, the data reference will display before the explanations.
+This isn't a huge issue but I would rather the data reference to always display after the explanantions.
+Returning to display-info and clicking the same table row will usually fix this bug.
+I think this occurs as the data reference json file loads quicker than explanation, and thus is appended quicker to #row-info.

 ## Deployment

 ### Live Deployment